-Two part displaced surgical neck fracture
+• Two part displaced surgical neck fracture

 Plating or IM nailing can be used successfully in this indication.
+Two part fracture fixed with a locking plate

 Three part fractures

 In strong bone percutaneous pinning may be used although accurate reduction is best achieved with an open technique.
 Some authors favour locked nailing for these fractures.
 In weak bone a deltopectoral approach with plate fixation with or without fixed angle screws or an osteosuture technique will be indicated.
 The biceps if well aligned in the bicipital groove is a precious indicator as to reduction accuracy.
 It is wise to check the reduction before closure with an X-ray or an image intensifier.